 When it comes to keeping your teeth clean and free from disease and decay, one of the most important things you can do is to keep your teeth clean.
 Even more than that, however, it is important that you come in and see us regularly.
 This is done to help ensure that you avoid buildups of tartar or plaque on your teeth that can lead to gum disease if not cleaned promptly.
 Ultrasonic scalers are some of the most effective and most common scalers out there.
 They work incredibly well to remove debris from your teeth, and when used properly, tend to be far more comfortable for patients than other cleaning methods.

 In addition to keeping your mouth and your teeth clean, we have to be able to see exactly what is going on in your mouth and your teeth in order to ensure that our oral health is truly as good as it could be.
-Digital X-rays, then, are an important tool that we use to take a closer look in your mouth.
-These X-rays create incredibly detailed images of your teeth, your mouth, and your jaw, enabling our dentists to get a look at “the big picture” of your oral health before designing a treatment plan for you to take into consideration.
-Digital X-rays are not uncomfortable for the patient at all – they shouldn’t cause discomfort as they are simply creating images for us to examine.
+Digital x-rays, then, are an important tool that we use to take a closer look at your mouth.
+These x-rays create incredibly detailed images of your teeth, your mouth, and your jaw, enabling our dentists to get a look at “the big picture” of your oral health before designing a treatment plan for you to take into consideration.
+Digital x-rays are not uncomfortable for the patient at all – they shouldn’t cause discomfort as they are simply creating images for us to examine.

-Another important tool that is used by our dentists is the intraoral camera.
-This camera is a small, handheld camera that can magnify your teeth greatly.
-This helps us, as well as the patient, understand exactly what is going.
-Intraoral cameras can be used to detect areas of tooth decay, plaque buildup, or even discoloration, which could be a sign of infection or damage.
-These cameras are also incredibly useful when it comes to educating patients about their teeth and the state of their oral health, as well as to show them where problem areas exist so that they can keep an eye on the situation.
+Another important tool that is used by our dentists is the intraoral scanner.
+This scanner is a small, handheld scanner that can magnify your teeth greatly.
+This helps us, as well as the patient, understand exactly what is going on.
+The intraoral scanner can be used to detect areas of tooth decay, plaque buildup, or even discoloration, which could be a sign of infection or damage.
+These scanners are also incredibly useful when it comes to educating patients about their teeth and the state of their oral health, as well as showing them where problem areas exist so that they can keep an eye on the situation.